geovedi/book-notes/2022/the-myth-of-normal.notes.md

   - The society's fixation on health and wellness has led to a multibillion-dollar industry.
   - Media bombards people with health-related information, pushing self-improvement methods.
   - Despite efforts to improve health, collective health is deteriorating.
-  - The author, a physician, notices links between individual health and social-emotional contexts.
+  - Maté, a physician, notices links between individual health and social-emotional contexts.
 - The Toxic Culture and Health:
   - The book focuses on the concept of a "toxic culture" affecting health.
   - Toxic culture includes social structures, beliefs, values, and assumptions.